JamesSkemp/words/content/post/itunes-playlists-to-xml-version-15-released.md

 +++
-title = "iTunes Playlists to Xml - version 1.5 released" summary = "Version 1.5 of iTunes Playlists to Xml has been released." draft = false comments = false date = "2009-11-13T18:15:00-06:00"
+title = "iTunes Playlists to Xml - version 1.5 released" description = "Version 1.5 of iTunes Playlists to Xml has been released." draft = false comments = false date = "2009-11-13T18:15:00-06:00"